Narrow-gauge railways in Asia: Taiwan

 Taiwan began developing its rail service during the Qing dynasty, using a gauge.
 The Japanese colonial government, which ruled from 1895 to 1945, continued using that gauge.
-The system is now administered by the Taiwan Railway Administration, and the Taipei Metro and Kaohsiung MRT use standard gauge.
+The system is now administered by the Taiwan Railway, and the Taipei Metro and Kaohsiung MRT use standard gauge.
 The Taiwan High Speed Rail (THSR), which began operation in January 2007, also uses standard gauge.
 A gauge line on the east coast was regauged to when it was interconnected.